LLNL/axom/src/axom/sidre/docs/sphinx/query_data.rst

   * ``num_views_scalar`` : Number of views associated with a single scalar data item.
   * ``num_views_string`` : Number of views associated with string data.
   * ``num_bytes_assoc_with_views`` : Total number of bytes associated with views (buffer, string, and scalar).
 Note that this may be an over-count if two or more views share a buffer and their data overlap, for example.
   * ``num_bytes_external`` : Total number of bytes described by external views.
-Note that this may be an over-count if two or more views share an external allocation and their data overlaps, for example.
+Note that this may be an over-count.
+For example, if two or more views share an external allocation and their data overlaps more bytes may be reported than exist.
   * ``num_bytes_in_buffers`` : Total number of bytes allocated in buffers that are attached to views.
 Each buffer is counted exactly once if attached to multiple views.

 .. important:: ``num_bytes_assoc_with_views`` and ``num_bytes_external`` may over-count the actual data that exists.
 For example, if two or more views share a buffer or if two or more views share an external allocation and the view data overlaps in either case.